How to claim Pension Credit

 Ask the Pension Service to explain the extra benefits to you when you apply.

-You might also be able to get help paying for your daily essentials - for example to help pay for food or school costs.
+You might also be able to get help paying for your daily essentials - for example to help pay for food or household items.

 If you want to challenge a Pension Credit decision